- Admissions & Aid

-Gwynedd Mercy University’s E-STEM Scholarship Program is funded by a grant from the National Science Foundation to help grow the STEM workforce in the U.S. The E-STEM Scholarship is one of the newest GMercyU scholarships.
+Gwynedd Mercy University’s E-STEM Scholarship Program is funded through 2019-2020 by a grant from the National Science Foundation to help grow the STEM workforce in the U.S.

 E-STEM Program scholars at GMercyU receive more than just funding to support their education.
 In response to a nationwide emphasis on increasing enrollment in STEM disciplines and producing more college graduates with the knowledge and skills needed to make a positive difference in these growing fields, Gwynedd Mercy University’s E-STEM program provides the support needed to successfully earn a STEM degree.

 Following the Mercy tradition, students build the ethical framework needed to make a positive difference in STEM fields.
 That’s why we call the program the E-STEM—Ethics in Science, Technology, Engineering, and Mathematics — program.

 STEM training in college is associated with higher earnings, whether working in a STEM occupation or not.
 Among college-educated workers employed full-time year-round, the median earnings for those who have a STEM college major are $81,011, compared with $60,828 for other college majors.